openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

       in DICOMM format and recently, a plasmoid for diabetics.

 The first stable release (v 0.0.6) was released on November 2010, based on openSUSE 11.3
-      and as contestant in the â€œ[The
+      and as contestant in the “[The
-      Disters](http://www.novell.com/promo/suse/the-disters-contest.html)â€œ-Contest.
+      Disters](http://www.novell.com/promo/suse/the-disters-contest.html)“-Contest.
 This release was produced with [SUSE Studio](http://susestudio.com/), and published via [SUSE
         Gallery](http://susegallery.com/browse).

 The goal of this openSUSE derivative was to give medical people all they need in their